telerik/kendo-themes/packages/material/docs/index.md

 ---
 title: Overview
-description: "Preview and install the Kendo UI Material theme and style the Kendo UI components in Angular projects."
+description: "Preview and install the Kendo UI Material theme and style the Kendo UI components in Angular and React projects."
 slug: preview_kendothemematerial
 position: 1
 ---

 # Overview

+{% platform_content angular %}
 > The Material theme is under active development and is not supported by the whole suite.
 All components which are available for styling with the Material theme are included in the preview.

 ## Installation